Matlhatse95kk/Library-Management-System/README.md

 ## Entity Relationship Diagram (ERD)

-You can use tools like [dbdiagram.io](https://dbdiagram.io) or MySQL Workbench to create your ERD.
+I used tools like [dbdiagram.io](https://dbdiagram.io) or MySQL Workbench to create my ERD.

-_Sample Screenshot Placeholder or ERD Link_

 ---